-Rev. Betsy is our Settled Minister, beginning August 2016 (3/4 time).
-You can expect to see her in the pulpit two to three times each month throughout the year.
+Rev. Betsy was ordained in June 2016 at South Church in Portsmouth, NH.
+She serves UUFES as a 3/4-time minister and leads worship two to three times a month throughout the year.
 She is also available for weddings, memorial services and other ministerial services.

 Shana Aisenberg, Director of Music

 She incorporates diverse music styles, including Appalachian, Celtic, Klezmer, blues, gospel and jazz.
 Shana has performed nationally, recorded numerous albums and written music instruction books.
 She’s taught at workshops and festivals nationwide and teaches private students and classes locally at The Community School in Tamworth and at Mountain Top Music Center in Conway.

-Children & Youth Program
+Marion Posner, Children & Youth Program

 Marion Posner grew up in Scotland, England, and Wales before returning to her birthplace, Tamworth, with her family in the 1990’s.
-Her working life has encompassed international Human Rights, teaching & hands-on educational research, writing, acting and storytelling.
+Her working life has encompassed international Human Rights, teaching and hands-on educational research, writing, acting and storytelling.
 Since living here, she and her husband, Richard, have established a small school, Tamworth Learning Circles, and a children’s theatre company, Snapdragon.
 They have designed and run ‘Walking Through History’ trips in Europe.

 A good writer with a good eye, he’s created a website and waits tables at Flatbread Company in North Conway.
 Paul lives right down the street from UUFES.
-Paul is in the office Tuesday, Wednesday and Thursday mornings.
+He is in the office Tuesday, Wednesday and Thursday mornings.